00quasr/Shirushi/README.md

-# Shirushi - Nostr Protocol Explorer
+# Shirushi 印 - Nostr Protocol Explorer

 A **web-based Nostr protocol testing and monitoring tool** built in Go.
 Explore profiles, monitor relay performance with real-time charts, test NIP implementations, and interact with the Nostr network through an intuitive dashboard.